ddoffy/bill-splitter/README.md

 # Bill Splitter

-A web application built with Rust and Axum for splitting bills after a party.
+A web application built with Rust and Axum for splitting bills after a party. **Now with native iOS and Android support!** 📱

 ## Features